Table of Contents

 In cases of secondary hypertension, symptoms of the individual underlying disease accompany those of hypertension.

 Special forms of arterial hypertension include isolated office hypertension and isolated ambulatory hypertension.

 Isolated office hypertension, also referred to as ‘white-coat hypertension’, is characterized by readings ≥ 130/80 mm Hg in the physician’s office, while measurements obtained at home and during blood pressure monitoring are normal.

 Isolated ambulatory hypertension is also referred to as masked hypertension.
 In these cases, blood pressure readings at the office are normal; however, readings at home or during blood pressure monitoring are elevated ≥ 130/80 mm Hg.
 Isolated ambulatory hypertension is linked to factors such as male gender, younger patients as well as smoking, alcohol consumption, and stress.
 Isolated ambulatory hypertension involving individuals already undergoing treatment for hypertension is referred to as masked uncontrolled hypertension (MUCH).

 Diagnosis of Hypertension

 Medical history and physical examination

-The patient’s physical examination includes not only measurement of blood pressure, but also radial and femoral pulse recordings as well as abdominal auscultation, which may indicate renal artery stenosis.
+The patient’s physical examination includes not only the measurement of blood pressure but also radial and femoral pulse recordings as well as abdominal auscultation, which may indicate renal artery stenosis.

 Furthermore, it is essential to look for signs of cardiac insufficiency and renal failure.
 The fundus of the eye should be examined as well.